GaurKS/SportsNews/README.md

 # SportsNews
-This is a chrome extension to generate news in sports category
+This is a chrome extension to get latest sports news